 For example, ghost kitchens are especially relevant in a post-COVID age, where more and more restaurants are evolving and growing food delivery and takeout options.
 And specialty food companies are a great option for entrepreneurs who have perfected a product, like hot sauce or jam.

-Whatever concept fits your expertise and idea, here are 9 steps to take to get started.
+Whatever concept fits your expertise and idea, here are 9 steps for opening a restaurant.

 How to start a small food business